 A die-struck pin is created by a precious or semi-precious metal pressed against a solid form, creating an impression in the material.
-Through the pressing process, the semi-precious metal becomes dense, creating a durable, beautiful, and seamless piece that you’ll love to pin to any item you own.
+Through the pressing process, the semi-precious metal becomes dense, creating a durable, beautiful piece.

 What are die struck pins?

 Unlike cast pins where a design is created from zinc or pewter.
 Manufactured with a custom die using your design.
 We stamp our pins into bronze, brass, copper or iron metal.
 Striking a logo into metal creates a recessed area where the color is added.
 In some cases, recessed areas are sandblasted to create a two-tone metal-look.

 Custom shapes, plating and made from solid metal